 Cross Country Skiing Competition in Norway

-How is the weather in Norway and do they have places to go skiing?
+How is the weather in Norway and where do they ski?
+The answer to that is...Everywhere!!!

 It is normal to see lots of snow aficionados, young and old, enjoying their skis all winter long.

-Tour skis are popular since you can use them for downhill as well as cross-country skiing.
+Tour skis are popular since you can use them for downhill, slalom as well as cross-country skiing.